 Both male and female pit bulls are usually friendly and good with children.
-However, males -- especially un-neutered males -- are more likely to be aggressive toward other dogs than their female counterpart.
-If male pit bulls are aggressive, it is usually only toward other dog breeds, and can normally be fixed by neutering.
-The breed is rarely aggressive to people, but in cases of human aggression, the dog in question has most often been an un-neutered male.
+However, males — especially un-neutered males — are more likely to be aggressive toward other dogs than their female counterpart.
+If a male pit bull is aggressive, it is usually only toward other dog breeds.
+This behavior can normally be fixed by neutering and correct socialization.
+Male pit bulls rarely instigate a confrontation with another dog, but might react.
+Of course, sensitivity to other animals varies from dog to dog.

-Female pit bulls are usually smaller in both height, weight and muscle mass than their male counterparts.
+Female pit bulls are usually smaller in both height, weight, and muscle mass than their male pit bull counterparts.
 However, females are often longer in the back than males.
-Males weigh between 35 and 60 lbs, whereas females tend weigh between 30 and 50 pounds.
+Males weigh between 35 and 60 pounds, whereas females weigh between 30 and 50 pounds.

 The heads of male and female pit bulls differ from each other.
 In the show ring, a female with a male-looking head, or vice-versa, would not be considered a proper representation of the breed.
 The heads of females should be narrower, their eyes should be slightly further apart and the skin around their lips should be tighter than that of male pit bulls.

-All female pit bulls included go into estrus -- or "heat" -- once every six months, which is when a female dog is able to breed.
-During estrus, your dog will be restless, urinate more frequently and have red discharge coming from her vulva.
+All female pit bulls included go into estrus — or heat — once every six months, which is when a female dog is able to breed.
+During estrus, your dog will be restless, urinate more frequently, and have red discharge coming from her vulva.
 However, if you have your female dog spayed, she will not go through this cycle.
-Male pit bulls have a tendency to "mark" in the home.
-This means they urinate on walls or furniture to establish their territory.
-If you neuter a dog, he will normally stop his marking behavior.
+This female pit bull behavior is true of spayed and intact female dogs of any breed.

 Female pit bull behavior is advantageous when it comes to training.
 They are generally easier to house train because they mature faster.
 A female pit bull matures by the age of two, but a male pit bull can take up to four years.